selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 +++
-title = "Receive email notifications in Keycloak using Python and the Keycloak Admin API" date = "2019-03-19" author = "Selwyn" cover = "" draft = "false" description = "Keycloak is a great Identity and Access Managment (IAM) solution but lacks currently the ability of sending notification emails to the administrator.
-As an admin it can be crucial beeing notified when a new user registers to take further actions like granting a user specific roles and permissions.
+title = "Receive email notifications from Keycloak using Python and the Keycloak Admin API" date = "2019-03-19" author = "Selwyn" cover = "" draft = "false" description = "Keycloak is a great Identity and Access Managment (IAM) solution but lacks currently the ability of sending notification emails to the administrator.
+As an admin it is crucial beeing notified when a new user registers to take further actions like granting a user specific roles and permissions.
 Thankfully Keycloak offers an extensive Rest API that we can use to fetch and further process user events.
 In this guide we will write a Python script using the Python Keycloak library.
-The script we run regulary as a cronjob and send email notification on Registration events."
+The script will run regulary as a cronjob and send emails on registration events."
 +++

 # Keycloak Admin Notifier

 Keycloak is a great Identity and Access Managment (IAM) solution but lacks currently the ability of sending notification emails to the administrator.
-As an admin it can be crucial beeing notified when a new user registers and take further action like granting a user specific roles and permissions.
+As an admin it is crucial beeing notified when a new user registers to take further actions like granting a user specific roles and permissions.
+Thankfully Keycloak offers an extensive Rest API that we can use to fetch and further process user events.

 You can review the full source code in my github repository: https://github.com/selloween/keycloak-admin-notifier

-Thankfully Keycloak offers an extensive Rest API that we can use to fetch data and further process user events.

 In this guide we will write a Python script that sends notifications to a specified email address when a new user registers.
 We will take advantage of `python-keycloak`, a Python package providing access to the Keycloak API.

-You can read more on python keycloak here: https://pypi.org/project/python-keycloak/

 The script can be easily modified to send emails on any other event such as user logins or failed login attempts.

-For more information on the Keycloak Admin Rest API visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html
+You can read more on python keycloak here: https://pypi.org/project/python-keycloak/ For more information on the Keycloak Admin Rest API visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html

 ## Steps Overview

 Let's note down the steps that we want our script to do.

-1. Authenticate with the Keycloak Admin CLI as a admin user and fetch an access token
+1. Authenticate with the Keycloak Admin CLI and fetch an access token
 2. Request registration events
 3. Get user information from the response
-4. (Optional actions like adding a user to a specific group - this will be handled in another tutorial)
+4. (Optional actions, e.g. adding a user to a specific group - this will be handled in another tutorial)
-5. Send an email containing user information to the admin
+5. Send an email containing user information to a specified email address
 6. Create a log file containing a timestamp of the last event
 7. Run the script regulary by creating a cronjob on the server

 ## Environment setup

 Before we can start we have to make sure that following requirements are installed on the system:

+### Requirements

+* Python 3
+* Python pip
+* Miniconda

 This guide assumes installation in a Linux environment.
 If you are a Mac or Windows user you can install the requirements by reffering to the online documentation accordingly.
 As our script will be running on a Linux server I would recommend setting up an virtual environment using a Virtual Machine or Docker.

-### Main Requirements

-* Python 3
-* Python pip
-* Miniconda

-To keep things simple I will be demonstrating the installation on a Ubuntu/Debian system.
+To keep things simple I will be demonstrating the setup on a Ubuntu/Debian system.
 Feel free to use any other distribution.

 ### Install Python 3